Saturday, 24 December 2022

 The film’s failure is, and always was, its inability to follow the scenes of wheeling lines of skirmishers repelled trying to take the pueblo fortress in the mountain with a hundred caves that lead to the center of the earth.
 The victory by attrition is rushed.
 Ladd (who appears to be doing his own stunts) going mano a mano with Bronson rolling down the white water cascade is pretty good (it’s the bit I remembered most clearly) but it’s an anti climax after those.

-Drumbeat is still good viewing and a marker in the parade of superior entertainment this cycle of westerns represents.
+Drumbeat is still good viewing and a marker in the parade of superior entertainment this cycle of Westerns represents.

 There’s again more.
 Del Daves loved making his westerns (Three Ten to Yuma, Cowboy, Jubal, The Hanging Tree, even The Badlanders that brought him and a fading Alan Ladd back together) and quite a few of us career movie-goers of the day loved watching them.
 However Jack Warner, his old boss, called him to say he was in a bind.
 He’d paid out a million dollars for the rights on Sloan Wilson’s best seller “A Summer Place” and a succession of writers including Wilson himself had failed to reduce it to a workable script.
 He appealed to Del, who delivered something suitably filmable.
 Warner decided that it was logical that Del should direct and sure enough he turned out a handsome block buster.